MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 ### Returns

-A table with a line for admin on the external table.
+A table with a line for each principal with admin access on the external table.

 ### Examples